 Appeals and patients who need additional information

-GPs, as certifying medical practitioners, have a statutory obligation to provide statements of incapacity to patients on their list and certain information to a healthcare professional working for the Health Assessment Advisory Service , on behalf of DWP when requested.
+GPs, as certifying medical practitioners, have a statutory obligation to provide statements of incapacity to patients on their list and certain information to an officer of the DWP or a healthcare professional working for the Health Assessment Advisory Service on behalf of DWP when requested.

-However, under their NHS contract there is no requirement for GPs to provide reports or offer an opinion on incapacity for work to anyone else, unless requested to do so by Jobcentre Plus.
+However, under their NHS contract there is no requirement for GPs to provide reports or offer an opinion on incapacity for work to anyone else.

 You should tell patients who are claimants, that they should contact Jobcentre Plus or the Appeals Service, where appropriate, if they think that further medical evidence is necessary to support their claim or appeal.

-Jobcentre Plus or the Appeals Service will be responsible for paying any fee to the doctor providing the report.
+If DWP or the Tribunal Service request further evidence from a GP in relation to an appeal, they will be responsible for paying any fee to the doctor providing the report.

 DWP consultant factual report